Srujana41/post-quantum-oidc-oauth2/README.md

           volumes:
             - "/home/srujana/docker/appdata/firefox:/config:rw"
     ```
+    We are using firefox for convenience as running the app in local browser requires you to change op and rp to localhost with 8080 and 443 ports.
 3. Start the app using the following command:
     ```console
         TLS_SIGN=ecdsa JWT_SIGN=rsa LOG_LEVEL=DEBUG docker-compose up op rp firefox
     ```
 4. Now to view the app in the browser, follow the following steps:
     ```
         - Open the "Docker Desktop" to view the containers rp, op, user_Agent and firefox running.
-Now click on the -------- to open firefox.
+Now click on its ports (5800:5800) to open firefox.
         - Next hit the url https://rp to access the Relying Party(RP).
 This opens up the login page of RP after RP contacts OP for list of  OPs end points and exchanges JWK keys.
         - Now click on login to redirect the login request to Identity Provider(IdP) from RP.
 Enter your IdP credentials (in this case the username and password can be anything), to get authentication code.
         - After this you will be logged into the RP, as the process of exchanging authentication code for access_token and id_token is done in back-channel(server-server not via browser).